Dunam: Ottoman origins

-The Dictionary of Modern Greek defines the old Ottoman stremma as approximately 1,270 m2, but Costas Lapavitsas used the value of 1,600 m2 for the region of Naoussa in the early 20th century.
+The Dictionary of Modern Greek defines the old "Ottoman stremma" as approximately 1,270 m2.

-Definition
+Definitions

 Albania, Bosnia and Herzegovina, Serbia, Montenegro

+Various Balkan countries use the dunam, although they all use the metric dunam now of 1000 square meters.
 In Bosnia and Herzegovina and in Serbia the unit is called the dulum (дулум) or dunum (дунум).
-In Bosnia and Herzegovina a dunum (or dulum) equals 1,000 m2.
-In the region of Leskovac, south Serbia, one dulum is equal to 1,600 m2.
-In Albania it is called a dynym or dylym and is equal to 1,000 m2.
+In Bosnia and Herzegovina it is known as a dunum (or dulum).
+In Albania it is called a dynym or dylym.

-Bulgaria

-In Bulgaria, the decare (декар) is used, which is an SI unit, literally meaning 10 ares.
+An exception is the region of Leskovac in south Serbia, where one dulum is equal to 1,600 m2.

 Cyprus

-In Cyprus, a donum is 1337.803776 m2 or 14400 square feet.
-In the Republic of Cyprus older Greek-Cypriots also still refer to the donum using the local Greek Cypriot dialect word σκάλες [skales], rather than the mainland Greek word stremma (equivalent to a decare).
-However, since 1986 officially Cyprus uses the square metre and the hectare.
+In Cyprus, a donum is 14,400 sqfoot.
+In the Republic of Cyprus, Greek-Cypriots traditionally used the local Greek Cypriot dialect word σκάλες [skales], rather than the mainland Greek word stremma.
+Since 1986, Cyprus officially uses the square metre and the hectare.

-A donum consists of 4 evleks, each of which consists of 334.450944 m2 or 3.600 square feet.
+A Cypriot donum consists of 4 evleks, each of which consists of 3,600 sqfoot.

 Greece

-In Greece, the old dönüm is called a "Turkish stremma", while today, a stremma or "royal stremma" is exactly one decare, like the metric dönüm.
+In Greece, the old dönüm is called a "Turkish stremma", while today, a stremma (στρέμμα) or "royal stremma" is exactly one decare, like the metric dönüm.

-Iraq

-In Iraq, the dunam is 2500 m2.
+Costas Lapavitsas suggests a value of 1,600 m2 for the dunam in the region of Naoussa in the early 20th century.

-Israel, Palestine and Turkey
+Israel, Palestine, Syria, and Turkey

-In Israel, Palestine and Turkey, the dunam is 1000 m2, which is 1 decare.
-From the Ottoman period and through the early years of the British Mandate for Palestine, the size of a dunam was 919.3 m2, but in 1928, the metric dunam of 1000 m2 was adopted, and this is still used today in Israel and Palestine.
+In Israel, Palestine, Syria, Iraq, and Turkey, the dunam is now standardized on 1000 m2, which is 1 decare.
+From the Ottoman period and through the early years of the British Mandate for Palestine, the size of a dunam was 919.3 m2, but in 1928, the metric dunam of 1000 m2 was adopted.
+The metric dunam is still used today in Israel and Palestine.